avineeth/gyan/core_java.md

 - An interface cannot implement another interface or class.
 - An interface must be declared with the keyword interface.
 - Interface types can be used polymorphically

-## Object’s equal() method and when do you override it?
-- If you don't override a class's equals() method, you won't be able to use those objects as a key in a hashtable and you probably won't get accurate Sets, such that there are no conceptual duplicates.
-- boolean equals (Object obj) Decides whether two objects are meaningfully equivalent.
-- int hashCode() Returns a hashcode int value for an object, so that the object can be used in Collection classes that use hashing, including Hashtable,HashMap, and HashSet.

 ## final
 - final can be used to mark a variable "unchangeable"